dagronf/DSFQuickActionBar/README.md

 * The UUID identifier has been replaced with a `Hashable` type.
 This allows other types to be used as an identifier (eg. `URL` or even structs/classes).
 * 'Identifier' used within the API has been changed to `Item` (eg. `viewForIdentifier` -> `viewForItem`)
+* The `didSelectItem` delegate callback is now used when the item is _selected_, not activated. `didActivateItem` is called when the user 'activates' (ie. double-clicks or keyboard selects) a row
 * The SwiftUI implementation has been changed to be much more SwiftUI-y.
 Please see the [Implementing for SwiftUI](#implementing-for-swiftui) section for details.

 ## Features